 "If we can stop one of those guys from this weekend going out and getting in their car drunk and getting into a collision and killing himself or his buddy, we're doing good," Gill says.
 "That's what we want."

 Soldiers face numerous consequences if they're arrested for DUI or flagged by a commanding officer for problem drinking.
 They can lose their rank or even be discharged.

-Darnell says CATEP tends to attract older higher ranking soldiers and officers who've managed to stay under the radar, but who've finally decided to get help.
+Darnell says CATEP tends to attract older, higher-ranking soldiers and officers who have managed to stay under the radar but have finally decided to get help.

 "It works best for people who recognize that some things are not going right in their life and they need to do some things differently," she says.

 While confidentiality is at the heart of the program, weekly meetings and off-duty counseling appointments are what make CATEP different.
 Soldiers can also meet in civilian clothing, which allows them to keep their ranks private.

 Accountability And Follow-Up